newlandsvalley/purescript-audiograph/README.md

 purescript-audiograph
 =====================

-Highly experimental work in progress.
-The idea is to build a simple proof of concept to see whether it is realistic to provide a declarative interface into web-audio in purescript - something roughly along the lines of [visual-audio-graph](https://github.com/benji6/virtual-audio-graph).
+The idea is to build a simple proof of concept to provide a declarative interface into web-audio in purescript - something roughly along the lines of [visual-audio-graph](https://github.com/benji6/virtual-audio-graph).

 Example
 -------